liutianlin0121/liutianlin0121.github.io/_posts/2026-01-31-discrete-flow-matching-notes.md

 ---
 toc: false
 layout: post
-title: Notes on Discrete Flow Matching
+title: Notes on discrete flow matching
 ---

 I recently read the discrete flow matching {% citep gat2024discrete %} paper and found it very interesting.
 However, it is technically dense and frequently draws comparisons to continuous flow matching, a topic I’m not familiar with.
 Below are my reading notes of {% citet gat2024discrete %}.
 I've expanded on the derivations and technical details to make the concept of discrete flow matching self-contained, without requiring prior knowledge of the continuous framework.